 Vintage Racing Series

 PCA Vintage was introduced at the Potomac Region Silver Anniversary Club Race in 2016.
 From that start we evolved to four races in 2017.
-Plans are underway to expand even more in 2019.
+There will be 4 Vintage races in 2020.

 We offer a new environment for you to start racing your vintage car again or if you have been racing in the usual PCA classes, a place to run with similarly prepared cars instead of against 400+ HP cars.